 - publication in which they are named as editors, permanent members of the editorial staff or authors

 - The articles/publications should not be older than six months at the time of the exhibition.

 - Freelance reporters, editors and photographers who submit an official letter of assignment (on a company letterhead) from a bona fide publisher/editor/producer that states you are covering the exhibition for their organisations.

 - Photographers who can show documentary proof that they are working for the media.

-There is no right to accreditation.
-If you do not belong to any of the above categories, you cannot be accredited and are required to register as a Visitor to the Exhibition.
-Those working on corporate publications and reports that are circulated internally or to a select group of clients are not eligible for accreditation.
+- There is no right to accreditation.
+If you do not belong to any of the above categories, you cannot be accredited and are required to register as a visitor to the exhibition.
+Non-editorial staff (advertising, sales, marketing, business development, circulation, etc) and those working on corporate publications and reports that are circulated internally or to a select group of clients are not eligible for accreditation.